SDK Integration

 import Hackle

-Hackle.initialize(sdkKey: "YOUR_APP_SDK_KEY") {
+Hackle.initialize(sdkKey: YOUR_APP_SDK_KEY) {

 // SDK ready to use.